josecarneiro/ironhack-technical-interview/README.md

 ### Testing

-#### Distinguish between unit testing, integration testing and end-to-end testing.
+#### Q: Distinguish between unit testing, integration testing and end-to-end testing.

 In unit testing,  we test each piece of functionality at the smallest practical level and ensure it is working as desired, avoiding relying on external state, services, and not mutating external state or invoking external services.